 “Come now, let us settle the matter,”says the Lord.
 “Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool."
 Isaiah 1:18, NIV.

-Just think about your wrongdoings, your sin, God still loves you even when you sin against Him, even when you show no sign of remorse.
 If God forgives us for all we have done and all we think, how can we not forgive someone He also created and has forgiven?
 We are not greater than God, therefore we need to humble ourselves and quickly forgive before temptation leads us to sin.

 If you need to forgive someone, do it today!
 Then seek forgiveness from God today asking Him to reveal any sin in your life and to search your heart for any evil.
 Ask Him to cleanse you and remove the roots of bitterness, anger, jealousy, unforgiveness, hate, and/or pride.
 Ask Him to fill you with His characteristics so you will demonstrate His nature to others and bring glory and honor to Him.
 Ask Him to help you forgive others as He forgives you, to love others as He loves, and to be a blessing.
 Let's plant seeds of good fruit (love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control)!